Jacorb90/Prestige-Tree/getting-started.md

     A "repository" is basically a "Github project", like The Modding Tree.
 "Cloning" is downloading a copy of the repository to your computer.

 5. Look for The Modding Tree in the list of repositiories (it should be the only one) and click "clone".

+6. Select that you're using it for your own purposes, and click continue.
 It will download the files and handle everything.

 # Using your repository